DeepaliSukhdeve/Data-Driven-Wellness/README.md

 -How can these trends help influence Bellabeat marketing strategy?

 # Prepare
-The dataset, obtained from Kaggle, has been imported into  Microsoft SQL Server Management Studio to help process and analyze For visualization purposes, I've used Tableau Public, employing its dynamic features to create compelling visual representations of the analyzed data.
+The dataset, obtained from Kaggle, has been imported into  Microsoft SQL Server Management Studio to help store,organize,process and analyze.
+For visualization purposes, I've used Tableau Public, employing its dynamic features to create compelling visual representations of the analyzed data.
-Considerations about the Dataset:
+Limitations observed about the Dataset:
 -It is unclear how participants are choosen
 -The dataset does not contain any demographic information about the users, including gender, age, or location, which would be beneficial for marketing purposes to target specific customers
 -The dataset is not current.The time limitation for the survey is two months long.